adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleQuery
    - For dealing with finding all records for a type of model with query parameters.
    - Takes modifier methods for controlling the response
+    - withParams
     - returnsModels
     - returnsJSON
     - returnsExistingIds